rcolomina/pylangfeat/README.md

 # pylangfeat
 Dedicated to test python language features, testing and comparing the computational complexity to solve differnt problems among them.

-## Vectors vs. Tuples
+## List vs. Tuples

-Vectors are mutable containers as opposite to tuples.
+List are mutable containers slower than tuples which are unmutable.
-Tuples are faster than vectors.